Sialitech/label-siali/docs/source/guide/sdk.md

 For another example, see the [Jupyter notebook example of importing pre-annotated data](https://github.com/heartexlabs/label-studio-sdk/blob/master/examples/import_preannotations/import_preannotations.ipynb).

-### Import pre-annotated tasks into Label Studio
+### Import pre-annotated tasks into Siali Label

 You can also import predictions together with tasks as pre-annotated tasks.
-The SDK offers several ways that you can import pre-annotations into Label Studio.
+The SDK offers several ways that you can import pre-annotations into Siali Label.

 One way is to import tasks in a simple JSON format, where one key in the JSON identifies the data object being labeled, and the other is the key containing the prediction.